Pauan/blender-rigid-body-bones/README.md

 3D engines have support for bone physics, this can be used for a wide variety of things:

-* Animated hair that reacts to gravity and wind.
+* Hair that reacts to motion, gravity, and wind.

+* Antennas, wings, tails, etc.

+* Breast / butt / muscle jiggle.

 * Ragdoll physics.

 * Simple cloth physics (faster than using real cloth physics, but not as realistic).

-* Breast / butt / muscle jiggle.

-* Collision detection based on simple hitboxes.
+* Collision detection with the environment based on simple hitboxes.

 Blender can do all of that, however it is ***incredibly*** time consuming and tedious.
 And there are a lot of problems that you need to watch out for.
 If you try to do it by hand, you will waste many hours of time.